yal-fuentes/sensor_comparison/README.md

 4. Create jupyter notebook kernel using `poetry run ipython kernel install --user --name sensor-comparison`.
 5. Activate environment using `poetry shell`.
 6. Use jupyter notebook as usual selecting the correct kernel.

-## Using venv

-1. Generate install script and requirements file using examples from other Skunkworks analytics repositories.
-Example [analytics.user-daily-metrics](https://github.com/Skunkworks-Games/analytics.user-daily-metrics)
-2. Populate requirements file based on content in `pyproject.toml`.
-3. To install all required python libraries, run `bash install.sh`
-4. Activate the virtual environment using `source venv/bin/activate`